Wasserstein Stability for Persistence Diagrams: Preliminaries

+where $\Mch \subset \{\Dgm_k(\Mod{F})\cup \Delta\} \times \{\Dgm_k(\Mod{G})\cup \Delta\}$ is a matching.
 It is worth commenting on the relative strength of stability results for different $p$.
-The following statements illustrate that bottleneck stability is the weakest form of stability.
-We first note the following lemma\footnote{This is a standard result but the proof in the appendix is included for completeness for the reader.} whose proof can be found in Appendix~\ref{sec:powers}. \begin{lemma} For any $\power'\leq \power$, given persistence diagrams $\Dgm(\Mod{F})$ and $\Dgm(\Mod{G})$, \end{lemma} Thus when bounding the $\power$-Wasserstein distance from above, the smaller $\power$ is, the stronger a stability result.
-An important quantity for understanding the Wasserstein distance more abstractly is \emph{the norm of a persistence module}: \begin{definition} Let the $\power$-norm of a p.f.d. module $\Mod{F}$ be the $\power$-th root of the sum of the $\power$-th power of the lengths of the bars, i.e.
+We first note the following lemma\footnote{This is a well-known result but we could not find an appropriate reference so the proof in the appendix is included for completeness.} whose proof can be found in Appendix~\ref{sec:powers}. \begin{lemma} For any $\power'\leq \power$, given persistence diagrams $\Dgm(\Mod{F})$ and $\Dgm(\Mod{G})$, \end{lemma} This lemma implies that when bounding the $\power$-Wasserstein distance from above, the smaller $\power$ is, the stronger the stability result.

-where $\ell(\Dpt) = \death(\Dpt) - \birth(\Dpt)$, i.e. the length of a bar. \end{definition} This also called the \emph{total persistence} and is a natural quantity going back to~\cite{edelsbrunner2000topological}, where it was observed that the squared total persistence or as we refer to it, the squared 2-norm is precisely the running time for the incremental algorithm for computing a persistence diagram.
-By analogy, we refer to this as the norm of a persistence module/diagram, although we do not assume the properties of a norm.